-Quercus (Canvas) is the University of Toronto’s new academic toolbox (replacing Portal/Blackboard) September 1, 2018.
+Quercus (Canvas) is the University of Toronto’s academic toolbox.
 Quercus offers an advanced content design, a variety of student communication tools, easy-to-use course administration features and mobile applications for access to key functions from a phone or tablet.
 You can explore a feature comparison of Quercus and Portal.
 Through a number of built-in tools and effective integration of other educational technologies, this powerful “app store” platform allows for greater pedagogical flexibility and engagement.
 TA roles and responsibilities in Quercus can vary from developing and managing course content, creating rubrics and adding grades, to moderating various activities.
 This tip sheet will guide you through the process of getting training, accessing resources, and exploring strategies to enhance your expertise on Quercus.

 Visit Quercus and use your UTORid and password to access the toolbox.
 To activate your UTORid, visit the Activation website.
 If you are experiencing issues with your UTORid and password please contact the Information Commons Help Desk.
 You can also use the Canvas Teacher App to access and manage Quercus.

 Identifying Local and Central Quercus (and EdTech) Support

 Each division at U of T has identified key contact and supports related to Quercus.
 If you have questions or wish to speak with an individual, please contact your divisional support representative.
 If your division does not have a key EdTech support contact, does not offer training or technical support, you can reach out to the central office at firstname.lastname@example.org.

 Training and support is offered divisionally and centrally in-person, through online webinars, and self-directed online learning resources.
 Begin with the “Quickstart Quercus: a basic introduction” video for U of T faculty and staff.
 For more information, enroll in TATP’s 1-hr Quercus Training Module.